MartinYeung5/hackathon_project/README.md

 Why?
 I want to increase the motivation for public to join the platform and let the funding/ resource can be recorded more transparent.
 Also, I want the project can have more opportunities to connect different NFT projects and metaverse.

+### Key development
+1. web3 platform
+User can record how many expired cosmetic products have been donated and check track their donation, if the donation (expired cosmetic products) become business product and sold, they will receive the profit too.

+2. NFT contract
+create NFT

+3. Database design
+Store all data, we only store key data on blockchain.

+4. Image design
+each NFT should have image cover

+5. CMS
+For admin, they can access to the CMS and add the new record to the blockhain.

 ### Technical points
 1. using polygon network (low cost) ( 1 extra point)
 2. using orale database for backup data and store sensitive info related to user ( 1 extra point)